Tatis, Padres have to wait till next year as Dodgers sweep

 But the trio went deep just once in the NLDS.
 The solo shot by Machado in Game 2 was immediately followed by one from Eric Hosmer, who grounded out against Joe Kelly with the bases loaded for the final out in LA’s 6-5 victory.

+“This is a good season for us,” Myers said.
+“You can look at the negatives.
+You can look at how it ended there tonight.
+From an organizational standpoint, I feel like we took a huge step this year in the right direction.”

-A hodgepodge pitching staff missing its top two starters couldn’t hold up either, after San Diego became the first team to send out nine pitchers and win a playoff game with a shutout in the clinching 4-0 victory over the Cardinals.
+A hodgepodge pitching staff missing its top two starters couldn’t hold up either, after San Diego became the first team to send out nine pitchers and win a postseason game with a shutout in the clinching 4-0 victory over the Cardinals.

 Four of the first five pitchers used by rookie manager Jayce Tingler in Game 3 allowed runs, including three apiece from starter and losing pitcher Adrián Morejón and his replacement, Craig Stammen.

+“We knew we were short-handed, just not being at full throttle with all of our pitchers” Tingler said.
+“But the one thing our guys did, they laid it out there.
+They gave it everything they had.”

-Trevor Rosenthal, gave up a pair of two-run hits in the ninth when he became the Padres’ 11th pitcher, two more than the previous high.
+Trevor Rosenthal gave up a pair of two-run hits in the ninth when he became the Padres’ 11th pitcher.
+It was the first time at least 10 pitchers were used in a nine-inning postseason game.
+The 24 players used overall were also a record for a postseason game of any length.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports